Friday’s top 5 high school football performances, scores

 Top 5 football performances

-Joshua Andrade, Coronado — The senior was 6-for-17 for 265 yards and two touchdowns in a 25-21 win over Shadow Ridge.
+Elijah Darwin, Desert Oasis — The junior had 250 yards and four touchdowns receiving in a 59-30 win over Cheyenne.

-Jovantae Barnes, Desert Pines — The senior ran for 190 yards and three touchdowns on 10 carries in a 38-0 win over Las Vegas.
+Michael Kearns, Desert Pines — The junior was 14-for-19 for 131 yards and two touchdowns passing and ran for 94 yards and a touchdown on 19 carries in a 35-14 win over Faith Lutheran.

-Gage Davis, Pahranagat Valley — The senior was 6-for-8 passing for 162 yards and two touchdowns, ran for 123 yards and one touchdown and had an interception on defense in a 42-0 win over Mineral County.
+Gunner Redd, Moapa Valley — The senior had four catches for 133 yards and two touchdowns, ran for 47 yards and returned a kickoff 85 yards for a touchdown in a 35-28 win over Clark.

-Jayden Maiava, Liberty — The senior was 18-for-24 for 364 yards and four touchdowns passing in a 43-6 win over Green Valley.
+Tyler Stott, Desert Oasis — The senior threw for seven touchdowns and ran for one in a 59-30 win over Cheyenne.

-Alex Valle, Virgin Valley — The freshman had five sacks in a 38-6 win over Valley.
+Brandon Tunnell, Silverado — The junior threw for 350 yards and six touchdowns in a 60-0 win over Sunrise Mountain.

 Friday’s scores